ClusterHQ/flocker-quickstart/README.rst

 With it you can control your data using the same tools you use for your stateless applications.
 This means that you can run your databases, queues and key-value stores in Docker and move them around as easily as the rest of your app.

+**Note**: This repository is no longer in use for versions of Flocker after 0.4.0.

 For more information on Flocker visit https://docs.clusterhq.com or https://github.com/ClusterHQ/flocker.

 .. _`Getting Started guide`: https://docs.clusterhq.com/en/latest/gettingstarted/index.html